 One candidate reported being instructed not to wear make-up by the software provider when research reports significant bias around competence and likeability when women wear or do not wear make-up.

 Regular face-to face interviews are considered to be one of the least effective ways of hiring talent and lead to significant errors.
 So care is needed to make sure the questions are designed and appropriate for each role.
 There were some doubts around their effectiveness on managing unconscious bias.
 Many felt that it was simply being deferred and judgments were being made especially on appearance and voice.
+There is also increasing evidence of bias embedded within the software itself.

 One HR Manager suggested: